HuaweiCloudBrazilTeam/cloud-auto-scaling-demo/README.md

 ```
 stress --cpu 8 --io 3 --vm 2 --vm-bytes 256M --timeout 15m
 ```
+Repeat the same task above to the other ECS

 Then monitor its CPU Usage.
 If it is under 80%, then increase the parameters option.